 On the way back we stop at a Sami family and visit Skarsvåg, which is known as the northernmost fishing village in the world.
 After our tour we stroll through Honningsvåg.
 There are no sights here.
 A church, a few pubs, a tourist information office, that's it.
 A typical fishing port, people work here.

 In the evening at 8 the Costa Pacifica leaves Honningsvåg.
 This time we are sailing south around the island of Magerøya into the open sea.

 Norwegian cities and landscapes

-It's going south again.
-Early in the morning we drive into the Ullsfjorden and then into the Tromsøysund.
+It goes south again.
+Early in the morning we drive into the Ullsfjorden and then into Tromsøysund.
 Punctually at 8:00 am, the Costa Pacifica is at Breivika Dock, about four kilometers from the center of Tromsø.
 In our post Tromsø we inform about the place and its sights.

 Tromsø - Breivika Dock - the first impression

 We are unlucky: At around 6 degrees there is light, but constant rain, and a sometimes strong icy wind is blowing.
 Not the right day for our planned shore excursion, but at least we're trying.

 Costa offers a shuttle bus to the center and back for EUR 15.
 We found out about local public transport in advance.
 Buses stop near the terminal, a day ticket costs the equivalent of less than EUR 6.
 And we can buy this ticket directly at the pier at a tourist information booth.